HIV/AIDS Awareness Days

 October 15th - National Latino AIDS Awareness Day (NLAAD)

-- Blogs on AIDS.gov - Recap of National Latino AIDS Awareness Day 2010
+- CDC's feature on Latino AIDS Awareness Day

 February 7th - National Black HIV/AIDS Awareness Day (NBHAAD)